Laguna Negra, Catamarca: Carbonates and microbial mats

 Both microbial mats and microbialites occur at Laguna Negra and have diverse shapes.
 Their formation results mainly from the localized precipitation of carbonates where new water enters Laguna Negra.
 At the southern end of the lake, travertine crusts are found; they might form at sites of groundwater entry.
 Active tufa formation has been observed, making Laguna Negra one of only two lakes in the region where it takes place.
 White incrustations are formed by evaporation, when salt precipitates.
 Laguna Tres Quebradas north of Laguna Negra also features microbialites, which cover an area of 14000 m2 in the river delta of the Salado River.

 In the Stromatolite Belt, a 0.3 km2 large area at the southeastern part of the lake where water depths do not exceed 10 cm, they form laminar crusts, oncoids and stromatolites that are accompanied by microbial mats.
 These microbialites are found mainly in the northeastern Stromatolite Belt, while its central and western portions feature abiotic carbonate precipitation.
 A subdivision in a plant-grown sector, a non-mineralized sector and a carbonate precipitation sector is possible.
 Oncoids make up the bulk of the Stromatolite Belt.
 They can have smooth forms and ridged, pillar- or shrub-like protrusions and reach dimensions of over 10 cm.
 They can be buried in mud, submerged or partially emerged, and sometimes covered with halite.
 Colours range from green-yellow over orange to snow white, and the structures have the appearance of rocks strewn onto and emerging from the shallow lake.
 The oncoids have a concentrically layered internal structure, with the various layers often having different colours; the colour variations relate to compositional differences.
 The microscopic texture has been described as sparry, "micritic" and "botryoidal".
 Other growth forms are laminar crusts and column-shaped or flat stromatoliths.
+Oncoids also occur in the Salado river north of Laguna Tres Quebradas.

 Microbial mats have colours ranging from back over pinkish-orange to greenish, and their structure ranges from pustular to stratified.
 Most are associated with oncoids.
 Greenish mats occur next to groundwater springs and often are found floating on bubbles, and black mats are found on partially exposed carbonates.
 The black mats are formed mainly by filamentous cyanobacteria of the Rivularia family.
 Layered microbial mats, where different layers have different colours, are found within 3–10 cm deep ponds.
 So-called "diatom blooms" are linked to white carbonate precipitates that form bright spots on the coloured mats.
 The colours of the microbial constructs are due to carotenoid and scytonemin pigments, which serve to protect the microorganisms from UV radiation.

 Radiometric dating of the carbonate structures is difficult owing to the scarcity of datable material, but uranium-thorium dating performed on one oncolite indicates that it began to develop in the Late Holocene.
 Observations indicate that the growth of the oncoliths is still ongoing.